leoo-c1/FPGA-VGA-Driver/README.md

 ## System Architecture

-The design is split into three layers:
+The design is split into multiple layers:

 ```mermaid
 graph LR